square/square-connect-go-sdk/swagger/docs/BookingsApi.md

 > ListBookingsResponse ListBookings(ctx, optional)
 ListBookings

 Retrieve a collection of bookings.
+To call this endpoint with buyer-level permissions, set `APPOINTMENTS_READ` for the OAuth scope.
+To call this endpoint with seller-level permissions, set `APPOINTMENTS_ALL_READ` and `APPOINTMENTS_READ` for the OAuth scope.

 ### Required Parameters